Skip to main content

 Burn and Mint Economics

-Data Credits ("DC") are a $USD-pegged utility token derived from HNT in a burn transaction and used to pay all transaction fees on the Helium Network.
+Data Credits (DC) are a $USD-pegged utility token derived from HNT and is used to pay fees on the Helium Network.
 DC is only produced by burning HNT.
+This HNT to DC relationship is based on a design commonly called a burn and mint equilibrium and intends to allow for the supply of HNT to respond to network usage trends.

 Net Emissions